pjha99/Cancer_Prediction/README.md

 1. Raw Data is being kept under the project repo with the name drug200.csv
 2. Data processing/transformation scripts are coded under cancer_prediction.ipynb
-3. object oriented code is present in cancerprediction.py
+3. OOPS code is present in cancerprediction.py

 ### Feature Engineering:

 ## Exploratory Data Analysis :-
 - ### Correlation Matrix:
-     Here we are trying to see how our data are corelated to each other, if there exists high or low correlation between the independent variables.
+    Here we are trying to see how our data are correlated to each other if there exists high or low correlation between the independent variables.

 ![](Images/Capture.PNG)

 - ### Class Distribution :
-     Here we are trying to see how the benign vs malignant tumors are distributed , we try to see if there is a case of imbalanced dataset.
+     Here we are trying to see how the benign vs malignant tumors are distributed, we try to see if there is a case of the imbalanced dataset.

 ![](Images/Capture_cancer.PNG)